I’m an Atheist!

 To this he said,

-“That is probably true for me.”
+“I am sorry to say that that is probably true for me.”

 I did not add that there may be others reason he claims to be an atheist - it may mean he has been put of some who claim to be religious or it may mean that, under the umbrella of atheism, he allows himself to think and behave in any way he wants, so long as it is to his advantage.